julweber/denouncer/README.md

-# Exceptionist
+# Denouncer

-Exceptionist allows you to send notifications for occuring errors within your ruby applications.
+Denouncer allows you to send notifications for occuring errors within your ruby applications.
 Right now it supports SMTP to send mail notifications with error details.
 The gem is designed to be extendable and provides a simple interface to implement other notification methods.